tylernygrendc/tylernygrendc/README.md

 ## Hi there!
-I am a Doctor of Chiropractic interested in web development.
+I am a chiropractor interested in developing for the web.